Los Ageless: Alternate version

 An acoustic version (featuring only Clark's vocals and acoustic piano) was released in October 2018 on MassEducation, an "acoustic reworking" of the entire Masseduction album.

 Other media

-The song was featured in the fifth season premiere of the Netflix animated show BoJack Horseman.
+The song was featured in the fifth season premiere of the Netflix animated show BoJack Horseman, miniseries Echoes (2022) and Obsession (2023), as well as the films Miss Bala (2019) and Am I OK?
+(2022).
 English rock band the Wombats covered the song in 2018.